Search results for:

 Efficacious because it makes it faster, easier, and more convenient to build even the most intricate websites.

-Strong & Reliable because it is so old, it now has a giant community that not only manages it, but also offer support to those who need help using it.
+Strong & Reliable because it is so old, it now has a giant community that not only manages it but also offers support to those who need help using it.

 Secure because its architecture involves encryption and extensive security measures to prevent hacking.